rosalikasinaga/rosalikasinaga/README.md

 - 👋 Hi, I’m @rosalikasinaga
 - 👀 I’m interested in cloud computing and network technologies
 - ⚡ Fun fact: I'm a lefty
-- 📑 Here are my personal interest and professional portfolio
+- 📑 Here are my personal interest and portfolio

 <!---
 rosalikasinaga/rosalikasinaga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.